yegor256/blog/_posts/2015/oct/2015-10-06-how-to-be-good-office-slave.md

 **Help Others**.
 Find the stupidest newbies and help them.
 Regardless of what exactly you help them with, they should rely on you.
-Show them where the restroom is, recommend a good restraunt nearby, assist in an IDE installation, explain how the project works, and make standard jokes about the worst class in it.
+Show them where the restroom is, recommend a good restaurant nearby, assist in an IDE installation, explain how the project works, and make standard jokes about the worst class in it.
 They must become your best friends &mdash; and not only them.
 Be helpful to everybody.
 No matter what is happening, everyone must know